The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: The spectra and

 Just as $MU$ splits $p$-locally as a wedge of suspensions of $BP$, $X(k)$ splits $p$-locally as a wedge of suspensions of $T(n)$ where $n$ is chosen such that $p^n \leq k < p^{n+1}$ \cite[Thm.
 6.5.1]{Rav86}.
 By \cite[pg.
-16]{Hop84}, the spectra $T(n)$ fit together to form a sequence whose colimit is $BP$.
-Due to Basterra-Mandell \cite{BM11} we know that $BP$ is an $E_4$ ring spectrum and due to Ravenel \cite[Thm.
-6.5.1]{Rav86}, we know $T(n)$ are homotopy commutative homotopy associative ring spectra, however, it is not known whether $T(n)$ are $E_2$-ring spectra (earlier in this project, we believed this to be well known, but we have not found a proof in the literature).
-We discuss this in more detail in Section \ref{T(n)}.
+16]{Hop84}, the spectra $T(n)$ fit together to form a sequence whose homotopy colimit is $BP$.
+We refer to the map from $T(n)$ to the homotopy colimit $BP$ as the canonical map.
+By \cite{BM13}, we know that $BP$ is an $E_4$ ring spectrum and by \cite[Thm.
+6.5.1]{Rav86} we know that $T(n)$ is a homotopy commutative homotopy associative ring spectrum for all $n \geq 0$.
+However, it is not known whether $T(n)$ is an $E_2$ ring spectrum or that the canonical map $T(n)\to BP$ is a map of $E_2$ ring spectra for any $n>0$.
+We discuss the multiplicative structure of $T(n)$ in more detail in Section \ref{T(n)}.

-The homology of $MU$ and $BP$ are well-known and the homology of $X(k)$ and $T(n)$ can be found in the work of Ravenel \cite[Sec.
+The homology of $MU$ and $BP$ are well-known and the homology of $X(k)$ and $T(n)$ can be found in \cite[Sec.
 3]{Rav84}.
+We recall these results in the following omnibus lemma.